bluelibs/bluelibs/packages/x-auth-bundle/DOCUMENTATION.md

         },
       ],

-      //this Optionnal method decide if the user have to multiple factor or not, the default methdo right now is judging based on last loginAt,
+      //this Optionnal method decide if the user have to multiple factor or not, the default methdod is to judge user based on last loginAt < 24h ,
       userHaveToMultipleFactorAuth: (userId: UserId):Promise<boolean> => {
         ...
       };